 Mayor Nehring's Priorities

-Maintaining public safety as a top priority and ensuring that integrated and innovative approaches to policing are responsive to community needs and built around a partnership of trust between citizens and police personnel.
+- Maintaining public safety as a top priority and ensuring that integrated and innovative approaches to policing are responsive to community needs and built around a partnership of trust between citizens and police personnel.
 We are proactively and aggressively combatting the drug epidemic with a mix of offering services to those who want help and law enforcement actions for criminal behaviors.
-We have budgeted for several new police officer positions and are working with other city officials to seek stronger state laws that equip our police officers to better fight crime.
+We are making good progress in filling several newly budgeted police officer positions and are working with other city officials to seek stronger state laws that equip our police officers to better fight crime.

 Committed to careful financial stewardship with the full transparency and accountability that our residents deserve.
 We maintain a balanced budget and have obtained millions in grant dollars to stretch our local tax dollars further.
 We strive to keep local taxes low.